Sean5P/PP3-TEST/README.md

 - Graphical User Interface (GUI):
 Develop a user-friendly GUI for users who are less comfortable with command-line interfaces.
 This can include intuitive navigation, data visualization, and easy-to-use controls for data import/export.

-- Advanced Data Visualization:
+- Advanced-Data Visualization:
-Integrate Data visualization Capabilities, allowing users to create graphs, charts, heatmaps etc directly from the analysed data.
+Integrate Data visualization capabilities, allowing users to create graphs, charts, heatmaps etc directly from the analysed data.
 This can include bar charts, pie charts, scatter plots, and more.

 - Machine Learning for Predictive Analysis:
 Implement Machine Learning Algorithms to offer predictive analysis based on the survey data.
 This could be used to forecast trends, identify patterns, or make recommendations.